networksetcetera/LODS/demo11_draft.md

     sb_client.create_queue("taskqueue")
     ```
+    >Note: You will need to substitute your vale for <Connection_string>

+1. Login to your Azure account
+    ```
+    az login
+    ```
+    >Note: You will see a login screen in your browser.
+Use your Azure credentials to log in.
+You should get a confirmation at the command-line

+1. Run the Python program by pressing the green **run** button in the top right

+1. Go to the Azure Portal and confirm that a new Sevice Bus queue has been created called _taskqueue_

 3. Within the `Program` class, declare the following variables.
 Set the `ServiceBusConnectionString` variable to the connection string that you obtained when creating the namespace: